SHI-ASG-Lab/Ansible_AAP/README.md

 The third script will launch the AAP setup script

 This script downloads the AAP installer zip from a static storage account, so there ia a possibility it's out of date.
-To change to a different AAP zip, edit prep_1_shi.bash, line 81 with the updated link and file name.
-And update line 83 with new filename to unzip.
+To change to a different AAP zip, edit prep_1_shi.bash, line 81 with the updated link and file name and update line 83 with new filename to unzip.
+Then do a global replace for the old ansible zip for the new one to update the inventory file pieces.